My CV

 • Niels Bauer Games, Freiburg, Germany, website: http://www.nielsbauergames.com.

-• Wing Commander: Unknown Enemy (2002) - Co-produced and co-directed the product, an unofficial expansion pack for Wing Commander: Secret Ops (1998).
+• Wing Commander: Unknown Enemy (2002; PC) - Co-produced and co-directed the product, an unofficial expansion pack for Wing Commander: Secret Ops (1998).
 Functions included helping to coordinate the project as well as mission and cinematics design, cinematics scripting, and writing text fiction for the game.
 Website: http://unknownenemy.solsector.net.

 Educational Background